 - The second agreement amounts to €41.1 million and was signed with Caixabank on 17 May 2019.
 It has a seven-year term period and a LTV of approximately 52% as of 30 September 2019.
 The financed properties are the María de Molina, Habana and América buildings, and the loan is secured by a mortgage on such properties. - The third agreement amounts to €19.5 million and was signed with Banco Santander on 31 July 2019.
 It has a seven-year term period and a LTV of approximately 59% as of 30 September 2019.
-The financed property is the Ramírez de Arellano building, and the loan is secured by a mortgage on such property means the bridge loan agreement entered into on 28 January 2019 with Caixabank, as lender, and the Company, as borrower, for a principal amount of €30 million;
+The financed property is the Ramírez de Arellano building, and the loan is secured by a mortgage on such property means the board of directors of the Company;

+"Bridge Loan Agreement" means the bridge loan agreement entered into on 28 January 2019 with Caixabank, as lender, and the Company, as borrower, for a principal amount of ε 30 million: